The Power of Conscious Breathing

 Diaphragmatic Breathing (Deep Breathing)

-Diaphragmatic breathing is a fundamental technique that encourages deep inhalation, filling the lungs completely.
+Diaphragmatic breathing is a fundamental technique that encourages deep inhalation, filling the lungs.
 This technique can help reduce stress and anxiety while promoting relaxation.

 To perform diaphragmatic breathing: